btgathright/Database/README.txt

 HOW TO RUN:
 Right click src/jdbcpostgreSQLGUI.java in VS Code and select Run.
+May need to install extensions in setup.txt

 THINGS TO LOOK OUT FOR:
 This product isn't fully finished, so it suffers from a couple bugs.
 Firstly, the double/single